Install OneAgent on Linux

 • If you plan to download Dynatrace OneAgent directly to a server, note that outdated or missing libraries (for example, CA certificates or OpenSSL) prevent the installer from downloading.

 • Dynatrace uses encrypted connections.
 OpenSSL is required to enable wget to access the server.
-You can also download the installer by clicking Download OneAgent installer in the page footer and saving the installer script to any location you want, which bypasses the wget command altogether.
+You can also download the installer by selecting Download OneAgent installer in the page footer and saving the installer script to any location you want, which bypasses the wget command altogether.

 During the installation process, the installer: